 SPIEGEL ONLINE: One last time: Do you honestly believe the euro has any future at all?

 Sulík: I believe the euro has a future.
 But only if the rules are followed.

 Interview conducted by Maria Marquart

 Considering all the negative talk on Greece coming out of official circles in Europe over the past month, the fact that Greece has ended up missing its deficit targets for yet one more time comes as no surprise.
-In fact, there is nothing about this global debt crisis – yes, its global and its a debt crisis, not a sovereign crisis, or an economic crisis, or a this crisis, or a that crisis…it’s a crisis caused by too much debt and the inescapable cure of too much debt is default – that should surprise anyone anymore.
-Greece is going to default, and the current path is only going to make the final default all that more painful.
+In fact, there is nothing about this global debt crisis – yes, it’s global and it’s a debt crisis, not a sovereign crisis, or an economic crisis, or a this crisis, or a that crisis…it’s a crisis caused by too much debt and the inescapable cure of too much debt is default – that should surprise anyone anymore.
+Greece is unable to pay this debt, and the current path is only going to make the final default all that more painful.